Ivar Hippe: Career

 Hippe was born in Oslo and studied at the University of Oslo where he earned the academic degree candidatus rerum politicarum.
 By the late 1970s Hippe had joined the Latin American Group in Oslo and became one of its leading members.
 The organisation had around 80 members and had collaborated with Amnesty International on projects involving Latin America.
 Hippe later landed a job as a journalist for the Norwegian newspaper Dagbladet and became the paper's correspondent in Argentina.
 Hippe and Frode Holst, a journalist from Norwegian newspaper Verdens Gang, were arrested and expelled from Argentina in 1982 by the Ministry of Foreign Affairs who claimed that they were spies working for the British government.
 Holst was put on a plane to Brazil and Hippe left for Santiago, Chile.
 In a press conference Argentina's Minister of Interior Bernardo Menendez claimed that the journalists were "compromising national security".
-In 1984 he sent a job application to the Norwegian Broadcasting Corporation (NRK) to become their correspondent in Latin America.
+In 1984 he sent a job application to the Norwegian Broadcasting Corporation (NRK) to become their translator whilst in Latin America.
 When he moved back to Norway he worked for NRK Arbeiderbladet and Fafo.
 Until 1999 Hippe worked in the economic news sector at NRK.
 In 1999 Hippe became Editor-in-Chief of Økonomisk Rapport (ØR).
 Hippe openly supported the Labour Party Prime Minister of Norway, Jens Stoltenberg from mid 2000 in Stoltenberg's first term (17 March 2000 to 19 October 2001).
 Hippe left his position as Editor-in-Chief in 2002 because the new owners did not share the same future plans for the magazine as he did.
 Six months after Hippe left a number of journalists and most of the old leadership staff had also left the magazine.